-On this day 28 years ago, we ran out at Wembley for the first time in our history, taking on Chelsea in the Full Members' Cup final.
+On this day 28 years ago we ran out at Wembley Stadium for the first time in our history, taking on Chelsea in the Full Members' Cup final.

-On our first outing to the twin towers of Wembley, Boro lost 1-0 to Chelsea, with Tony Dorigo’s free kick the difference between the two sides in the nation’s capital.
+On our first outing to the twin towers, Boro lost 1-0 to Chelsea with Tony Dorigo’s free kick the difference between the two sides in the nation’s capital.

 The deciding goal at Wembley came with 26 minutes played, when Dorigo curled in a left-footed free kick, with the glove of Stephen Pears, dad of Boro youngster Aynsley, unable to keep it out.

 Boro pushed hard for an equaliser and they had the lion's share of possession in the second half, but Chelsea prevailed to lift the trophy.

 The Full Members’ Cup was created as an additional competition for clubs in the top two tiers of English football after the 1985 Heysel Stadium disaster.